 Yellow Ribbon Program

-We provide free tuition to members of the Yellow Ribbon GI Educational Enhancement Program, a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
+Susquehanna University is proud to be a part of the Yellow Ribbon GI Educational Enhancement Program, a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
 For those who are eligible, tuition and fees will be covered by a combination of VA and Susquehanna University funds.

 Students are eligible if they served an aggregate period of active duty of at least 36 months after Sept.
 10, 2001; were honorably discharged from active duty for a service-connected disability and served 30 continuous days after Sept.
 10, 2001; or are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on veteran's service under the eligibility criteria listed above.

 The Post 9/11 and Yellow Ribbon funding could result in an adjustment to the initial financial aid award package, depending on the amount of funding received, up to the entire amount of tuition and fees.
-If a student exhausts Post 9/11 and Yellow Ribbon funding, we will reinstate the previous scholarship.
+If a student exhausts Post 9/11 and Yellow Ribbon funding while enrolled, we will reinstate the original scholarship.
 Need-based grant funding is reviewed annually after receipt of the FAFSA and can vary depending on income changes and/or household changes.

 Reserve Officers' Training Corps (ROTC)